dagster-io/dagster/docs/docs-beta/docs/guides/external-systems/databases.md

 ## What you'll learn

-- How to connect to a local DuckDB database using a resource and query it in an asset definition.
+- How to connect to and query a local DuckDB database using the `DuckDBResource`
 - How to connect to different databases in different environments, such as development and production.
 - How to connect to a Snowflake database using the `SnowflakeResource`